-A formal or overnight visit to help with final decision-making.
+A formal or overnight visit to help you with final decision-making.

 An accepted senior visit is reserved for high school seniors who’ve already gone through the application process and have been accepted for admission.
 Many of these students have already visited campus and explored the college’s website.
-They are now looking to learn a bit more, experience things first hand, and make their final decision.
+They’re now looking to learn a bit more, experience more things first-hand, and make their final decision.

-Colleges use these events as a way to make one more push to recruit the student.
-They hope that, after this final visit, the student will like what they see and commit to attend the college.
+Colleges use these events as a way to make one more push to recruit your student.
+They hope that, after this final visit, your student will like what they see and commit to attend the college.